-Members of the public shall have the opportunity to address the Board of Directors on any issue within the jurisdiction of SANDAG that is not on this agenda.
+Members of the public shall have the opportunity to address the Audit Committee on any issue within the jurisdiction of the Audit Committee that is not on this agenda.
 Public speakers are limited to three minutes or less per person.
-Public comments under this agenda item will be limited to eight in-person public speakers.
-If the number of public comments under this agenda item exceeds eight, additional public comments will be taken at the end of the agenda.
-Board members and SANDAG staff also may present brief updates and announcements under this agenda item.
+Public comments under this agenda item will be limited to five public speakers.
+If the number of public comments under this agenda item exceeds five, additional public comments will be taken at the end of the agenda.
+Audit Committee members and SANDAG staff also may present brief updates and announcements under this agenda item.